GSA/digitalgov.gov/content/communities/uswds.md

 {{< img-right src="uswds-logo" >}}

-[**USWDS**](https://designsystem.digital.gov) is a design system that’s built to grow — to help teams build better, more engaging websites for the American public.
+The [**U.S. Web Design System**](https://designsystem.digital.gov) is a design system that’s built to grow — to help teams build better, more engaging websites for the American public.
 As a community, we’re committed to making USWDS the right choice for any federal website.

 ## Join